jkatzur/market-pulse/README.md

 # Market Pulse

 A real-time market analysis dashboard that shows why stocks are moving today, powered by financial data and AI analysis.
+View live at https://whyarestocksuptoday.com (don't worry I also have whyarestocksdowntoday.com)

 ## Prerequisites